Our Exclusive Catamaran-Based Odyssey is the Most Exciting Way to See the Islands!

 Day 1: Quito, Ecuador / Otavalo

 Arrive in Quito, where our local representative meets you at the airport.
-Our Ecuador adventure begins with a two-hour drive to the market town of Otavalo, home to mostly indigenous residents of the Andean highlands.
+Our Ecuador adventure begins with a 2-hour drive to the market town of Otavalo, home to mostly indigenous residents of the Andean highlands.
 We'll spend the next two nights at Las Palmeras, a 150-year-old hacienda tucked into a lush mountain valley at the base of two volcanoes.
 Our accommodations are in cozy adobe cottages with log fireplaces to take the chill off the cool mountain nights.
 Within the compound's tile-topped earthen walls, towering palm trees rise above a perennial garden abloom with hibiscus, bougainvillea, orchids and more, which attract hummingbirds, vermilion flycatchers

 and other colorful birds.
 We enjoy a welcome dinner this evening with one of our Expedition Leaders.